 Although this is one of the highest cost of living cities, those statistics are approximately 17 percent lower than in New York City, so that’s a good start.
 Making $88,967 per year puts you in a position to live comfortably.
 You’ll find much of your income goes toward rent and food, but things like transportation are cheaper than average.

 While the 2017 median income for nonfamily households, including all of those students, is $51,659, other households fare better with a median income of $62,021.
+Still, the gap between current income and the level needed to live comfortably is staggering to consider.

 7. San Jose, California